Duties and Responsibilities

 Selection Criteria

-A minimum of Three (3) years relevant work experience in a large International or Service or Private Sector Organization;
+At least three (3) years relevant work experience in a large International or Service or Private Sector Organization;

 Proficiency in using advanced functions on Bank standard computer applications (Windows applications: Word, Excel, and PowerPoint);